joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-28-an-end-to-war.md

 $$\boxed{P(\text{rout}) = \frac{1}{2^{sr/2}}e^{-(s-1)/2}}$$

 We can compare the asymptotic prediction for $P(\text{no tie})$ to a computer simulation for different values of $s$ and $r$.

-When there are many different suits $s$ we should expect to need many different ranks, since the probability of double collisions rises with the number of suits.
-The asymptotic result is already quite good for the standard deck.
+When there are many different suits $s,$ we should expect to need many different ranks $r$ for a good prediction.
+This is because the probability of ranks with multiple pairs rises with the number of suits, and our calculation explicitly ignores that possibility.
+As the green dot shows, the asymptotic result is already quite good for the standard deck.

 ![](/img/2020-08-28-P-no-tie.png){: width="400px" class="image-centered"}

 {:.caption}

 Comparison of theoretical (solid lines) and empirical (dotted lines) results for $P(\text{no tie})$ for different values of $s$ and $r.$ The green dot indicates the result for a standard deck of cards.

+### Underwriting the ignorance of ranks with multiple pairs

+...

 <br>